 The precious metals sector is historically seen as a safe haven asset that investors flock to in times of crisis.
 Even outside of a crisis, companies involved in the exploration of new metal deposits and mining of those deposits can sometimes provide significant returns.

-Examples include mining companies, direct investments in commodities, or in funds ETFs that purchase them.
+Investors may be keen to find ways to invest in gold, but other examples include mining companies, direct investments in commodities, or in funds ETFs that purchase them.

 This sector includes real estate developers and property owners, as well as mortgage-backed securities.